juanksRuiz/AI-DemandForecast/README.md

 ---

-## 🔨 Estado del proyecto
+## 🔨 Project Status

-- ✅ Modelo inicial XGBoost (validacion de modelo con CV en construccion 🚧)
+- ✅ Initial XGBoost model (model validation with CV under construction 🚧)
-- 🚧 EDA completo con análisis de tendencia, estacionalidad y outliers
+- 🚧 Complete EDA with trend analysis, seasonality, and outliers

 ---

-## ⏭️ Próximos pasos
+## ⏭️ Next Steps

-- [ ] Comparar modelos y resndimiento
+- [ ] Compare models and performance
-- [ ] Conectar FastAPI con una interfaz para usuarios no técnicos
+- [ ] Connect FastAPI with an interface for non-technical users
-- [ ] Validar la solución en comercios reales
+- [ ] Validate the solution in real businesses

 ---

-## 🤝 Contribuye o da feedback
+## 🤝 Contribute or give feedback
-Este proyecto está abierto a colaboración, validación y mejora.
-Si te interesa aportar en modelado, diseño de interfaces o pruebas reales, contáctame:
+This project is open to collaboration, validation, and improvement.
+If you're interested in contributing to modeling, interface design, or real-world testing, contact me:

 📧 juankruizo10@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/juan-camilo-ruiz-ortiz/)